Rectal Cancer (cont.)

 - Capecitabine (Xeloda): This drug is given orally and is converted by the body to a compound similar to 5-FU.
 Capecitabine has similar effects on cancer cells as 5-FU and can be used either alone or in combination with radiation therapy.
 Side effects are similar to intravenous 5-FU.

-- Bevacizumab (Avastin): This drug is given intravenously once every2-3 weeks.
+- Bevacizumab (Avastin): This drug is given intravenously once every two to three weeks.
 Bevacizumab is an antibody to vascular endothelial growth factor (VEGF) and is given to reduce blood flow to the cancer.
 Bevacizumab is used in combination with 5-FU and irinotecan or oxaliplatin for the treatment of metastatic rectal cancer.
 Side effects include high blood pressure, nose bleeding, blood clots, and bowel perforation.

 Medications are available to alleviate the side effects of chemotherapy and antibody treatments.
 If side effects occur, an oncologist should be notified so that they can be addressed promptly.